kartikm/cv/cv.md

 Summary
 -------
-> Close to a decade of experience in system and network administration,
+> More than 14 years of experience in system and network administration,
 > software engineering with small to large teams, packaging and porting of
 > software tools and applications and internationalization and localization
-> efforts.
+> areas.

 Work Experience
 ===============
 ```
  05th June, 2013 - Present:
   Wikimedia Foundation <https://wikimediafoundation.org>
-  Position: Software Engineer (Language Engineering Team)
+  Position: Software Engineer (Language Team)
   Location: Work from home.
 Mumbai, India.

  08th Oct, 2012 - 07th May, 2013: